oaktown/calliope/README.md

 docker-compose -f docker-compose.local.yml up # this will run in the foreground
 ```

-This will download the docker image (if you don't have it already) and run it on port 9200.
+This will download the docker images (if you don't have them already) and run Elasticsearch on port 9200.

 To test on the terminal:

 ```bash